 Users must register and authenticate themselves when accessing an event:

 There is an exception to it.
-We call it a Magic Link, which can be used in very specific cases.
-We recommend the individual registration process for two main reasons:
+We call it a Magic Link, which can be used in very specific cases and bypasses traditional registration.
+We recommend the registration process for two main reasons:

 (1) Enhancing copyright protection.

 (2) Developing a relationship with your audience.

 Every screening event should consist some interaction with the audience: